yssource/rhai/README.md

 Overriding built-in functions
 ----------------------------

-Any similarly-named function defined in a script overrides any built-in function.
+Any similarly-named function defined in a script overrides any built-in function and any registered native Rust function of the same name and number of parameters.

 ```rust
 // Override the built-in function 'to_int'